Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Gaia DR3

-The sight-lines to stars are less affected by dust off of the Galactic disk.
 Within the dust-filled disk, significant density variations remain after the application of Eq.~\eqref{eq:magcut}.
 This is most obviously seen as a triangular wedge of apparent low stellar density towards the Galactic center at $|z|\sim 0$, but striations can also be seen in other directions within the disk.
 These features are primarily in the disk ($|z|\lesssim 1$~kpc) and largely trace known dust features, as can be seen in the left-hand column Figure~\ref{fig:edge_on_dust}, where we overlay extinction maps of dust \cite{2018JOSS....3..695M} with the observed number density of stars after the magnitude selection criterion has been applied.
 For this comparison, we stitch together two three-dimensional maps: \texttt{bayestar19} \cite{Green_2019} covering declination $>30^{\circ}$, and \texttt{marshall} \cite{marshall} covering $b \in [-10^{\circ}, 10^{\circ}]$ and $\ell \in [-100^{\circ}, 100^{\circ}]$.
-For the position not covered by either 3D maps, we use a 2D dust map \texttt{SFD} \cite{Schlegel_1998} for distances $d>1.0\; \mathrm{kpc}$.
-The regions of low stellar density match to the known dust clouds, including the Serpens-Aquila rift, the Rho Ophiuchi cloud complex, Lupus, the Dark River, Pipe Nebula, the Northern Coalsack, and the Vela molecular ridge.
+For the position not covered by either 3D dust maps, we use a 2D dust map \texttt{SFD} \cite{Schlegel_1998} for distances $d>1.0\; \mathrm{kpc}$.
+The regions of low stellar density match the known dust clouds, including the Serpens-Aquila rift, the Rho Ophiuchi cloud complex, Lupus, the Dark River, Pipe Nebula, the Northern Coalsack, and the Vela molecular ridge.
 In the right column of Figure~\ref{fig:stars_numberdensity}, we show the stars after the magnitude selection Eq.~\eqref{eq:magcut} with the additional requirement of $|z|>1$~kpc.
-No dusty features are visible outside the disk.
+Neither the effects of crowding nor dust are visible outside the disk.

 Although the effects of dust occlusion are greatest inside the disk ($|z|\lesssim 1$~kpc), one notable exception is in the neighborhood closest to the Sun: for the stars nearest to us, dust does not have enough opportunity to accumulate along the sight-lines, and so extinction remains relatively low.
 As a result, measurements of phase space density along lines perpendicular to the disk and passing through the Solar location should be reliable and mostly unaffected by dust.
 This is seen in Figure~\ref{fig:faceon_dust}, where we show the binned stellar densities as a function of $s$ and azimuthal angle $\phi$, along with contours of dust extinction.